 3. Provide Foods That are High in Protein and Fiber

 Protein and fiber take longer to digest than carbs and will make you feel full longer.
 Breakfast is such an important part of the day because what our kids eat for breakfast will affect the amount of energy they have during the day and will help them stay full until lunch.
 Breakfast foods that are high in protein and fiber help to regulate blood sugar and make it so our kids don’t have an energy crash shortly after arriving at school.
 Popcorn is a great after-school snack and is very inexpensive to make at home.

 4. Cut the Sugar

 When kids consume too much sugar it causes a spike in blood sugar which will eventually result in a crash of energy as their blood sugar tries to level itself out.
 This makes kids feel more hungry than before.
 Opt for foods that are low in sugar and avoid sugary soda and juice.
 The sugar in drinks, even 100% juice, can really add up.
 Give them milk or water instead.

 I watch for our local grocery store to have the case-lot sale and then I stock up on canned goods.
 It costs a little more up front but saves a lot of money on groceries in the long run.
 I store my cans in a rotating canned food organizer so I know which items need to be used up first.
 I also shop at Costco and Sam’s Club for certain items.
 But be careful because some items, such as cereal, can actually be more expensive.

 6. Have Healthy, Filling Foods on Hand

 I will make things such as homemade granola bars, that can be made in bulk and stored in the freeze.
 I also keep plenty of fresh fruits and vegetables around for snacking on.
-If you have picky kids, who turn up their nose at the sight of veggies or fruit, this list of recipes for finicky eaters is SO helpful!

 7. Money-Saving Grocery Apps